rramoscabral/MSSPOPowerUser---Training---SharePoint-Online-Power-User/Docs/README.md

 # Course Introduction

 This course is aimed at all users who want to work collaboratively through Microsoft 365 online tools.
-This course will demonstrate how to share documents in Microsoft SharePoint Online, Microsoft OneDrive for business and Microsoft Teams.
+This course will demonstrate how to share documents in Microsoft SharePoint Online, Microsoft for work or school (before OneDrive for Business) and Microsoft Teams.

 <br/>